pythonanywhere/pythonanywhere_task_helpers/helpers/4-deploy-local-web-app.md

 steps are:

 1. Adding the path that your app lives in to `sys.path`
-2. Importing the wsgi app and calling it `application`.
+2. Importing the WSGI app and calling it `application`.

-For example, if your app lives at */home/myusername/myproject/myapp.py*, and in there, the wsgi app is a variable called `app`, you'll want:
+For example, if your app lives at */home/myusername/myproject/myapp.py*, and in there, the WSGI app is a variable called `app`, you'll want:

     sys.path.append('/home/mysusername/myproject')
     from myapp import app as application